 To date, I have read six Edith Wharton novels: The Age of Innocence, The House of Mirth, Ethan Frome, The Custom of the Country, Summer and The Buccaneers.
 I also read her autobiography and a collection of short stories.

 These six novels, considered among her most famous, are a small sampling considering she wrote more than 100 novels, novellas, short stories and poems.

 Wharton was born in 1862 into a wealthy, old-money, New York City family.
 Her parents were George and Lucretia Jones.
 The family traveled for part of Wharton youth, but later spent their time split between New York and Newport, Rhode Island.

 Her first novel, according to her New York Times obituary, “written when she [w]as 11, began: ‘Oh, how do you do, Mrs. Brown?’ said Mrs. Tompkins.
 ‘If only I had known you were going to call I should have tidied up the drawing room.’
 The little girl showed it to her mother, whose icy comment was: ‘Drawing rooms are always tidy.’”

 Wharton’s earliest publications were under a pen name because it wasn’t considered proper or ladylike for a wealthy woman to write.

 She married Edward Wharton in 1885.
 The marriage ended in divorce in 1913.
 After her divorce she moved to France, where she remained for the rest of her life.

-Through her life, she won numerous literary awards including a Pulitzer Prize.
+She won numerous literary awards over the years including a Pulitzer Prize.

-She exposed the hypocrisy of the high society in which she lived.
-Wharton felt the standards wealthy girls were raised in during her youth were unimportant and oppressed women, and her work does show society’s double standard.
-It also examines high society’s preoccupation with avoiding scandal and how its avoidance often caused people unhappiness.
+She exposed a world she knew intimately: high society’s hypocrisy.
+Wharton felt the standards wealthy girls were raised with during the latter 19th century were unimportant and oppressed women.
+Her work shows society’s double standard, examines high society’s preoccupation with avoiding scandal and illustrates how its avoidance often caused people unhappiness.